jveldridge/jveldridge.github.io/index.md

 I am currently a master's student in the [Department of Computer Science](http://cs.brown.edu) at [Brown University](http://www.brown.edu).
 I do research as part of [Raphael Lab](http://compbio.cs.brown.edu) in the CS department and the [Center for Computational Molecular Biology](http://www.brown.edu/Research/CCMB/index.htm).

 I also studied at Brown as an undergraduate, graduating in 2011 with degrees in Computer Science and Science & Society.
-From 2011 - 2013, I worked at Microsoft Corporation in Redmond, WA.
+From 2011 - 2013, I worked at [Microsoft](http://www.microsoft.com) in Redmond, WA.
 During my time there, I was a Program Manager on the Windows Live Engineering Platform and Windows Developer Experience teams.
+I have also been a software engineering intern at [Clever](https://www.clever.com) and [Amazon](http://www.amazon.com).

 In my free time, I like to play the violin, read books, and get super-competitive at board games.